 A new leadership opportunity can be exciting, albeit overwhelming.
-Within the first 90 days you have to prove yourself as an asset to the organization.
-It’s the time you’ll be analyzed by the executive team and assessed by your coworkers.
+Within the first 90 days you have to prove yourself as an asset to the organisation.
+It’s the time you’ll be analysed by the executive team and assessed by your coworkers.
 Not only will the actions you take determine your success at your new job, but they will influence how others perceive you within your role.

 Creating a 90-day plan for success isn’t a new concept.
 Ask any salesperson, athlete, or entrepreneur and they’ll tell you it’s an essential component to achieving your short term goals, and staying on the right path to achieving your long term goals.
 Here are some ideas for implementing a plan for your first 90 days as a new leader:

 Create the habit of recognizing your employees often

 Habits don’t take form overnight, and they don’t just happen.
 Despite the old belief that it takes 21 days to create a habit, a recent study by the European Journal of Social Psychology found that it actually takes an average of 66 days to develop a habit.